mrsajids/My-Shopping-App/README.md

 An ecommerce store built with MERN stack, and utilizes third party API's.
 This ecommerce store enable three main different flows or implementations:

-1. Buyers browse the store categories, products and brands
+1. Buyers browse the store products and brands
-2. Sellers or Merchants manage their own brand component
-3. Admins manage and control the entire store components
+2. Admins manage and control the entire store components

+## Features
+  * Login, Logout and Register
+  * Cart
+  * Order products
+  * Track order
+  * Paypal Sandbox Integration
+  * Admin Dashboard
+  * Accept order and change status of the order
+  * Add or remove users
+  * Add new product
-* features:
+  * Update existing products
-  * Node provides the backend environment for this application
-  * Express middleware is used to handle requests, routes
-  * Mongoose schemas to model the application data
-  * React for displaying UI components
-  * Redux to manage application's state
-  * Redux Thunk middleware to handle asynchronous redux actions

 ## Technology Which I Used
 <i>Backend</i>